tillderoquefeuil-42-ai/bootcamp-ml/README.md

 #### Matrix Vector Multiplication
 - Matrix vector multiplication :
-    - ONLY WITH MATRIXES OF THE DIMENSIONS MATCHES
+    - ONLY WITH Matrices OF THE DIMENSIONS MATCHES
     - A = [[1, 2, 3], [4, 5, 6]]
     - B = [2, 3]
     - C = A * B = [14, 19, 24]